Why Is My Fish Swimming In Circles (8 Common Causes)

 6. Parasitic Infection Can Cause Your Fish To Swim In Circles.

-Parasites attached to a fish’s body will cause irritation, and the natural defense of a fish is to rub themselves on objects in the aquarium to remove the parasites.
+Parasites attached to a fish’s body will cause irritation, and the natural defense of a fish is to rub itself on objects in the aquarium to remove the parasites.

 This will often result in an affected fish swimming in circles around objects in the aquarium or other fish, desperate to remove the parasite.